shaneosullivan/rachelandgarywedding/index.md

 ### Watching the Ceremony

-For anyone who can't make it to the ceremony, we'll be streaming it live on the interwebs.
+For anyone who can't make it to the ceremony, we'll be streaming it live on the World Wide Web.
 Further details will appear here closer to the time.

 ### Social Distancing

 In the current climate, we are all concerned with the potential spread of Covid-19.
 As such, at both the hotel and the party there will be social distancing measures put in place, with all gatherings taking place outdoors.
 We have marquees and a large open shed in use at Robin Rise, so even if it rains we can still be outdoors and enjoying ourselves.
-There will be numerous stations for hand washing and sanitizing.
-Please feel free to wear a mask, kilt or anything else you feel it is appropriate.
+There will be numerous stations for hand washing and sanitising.
+Please feel free to wear a mask, kilt or anything else you feel is appropriate.
 All activities will take place outdoors with plenty of space to maintain a friendly distance while still celebrating together.

 ### Contact

-Gary & Rachel are contacting to all guests via email or text, so please reply to them if you need anything.
-The email address is organisedweddingfun@gmail.com
+Gary & Rachel are contacting all guests via email or text, so please reply to them if you need anything.
+The email address is [organisedweddingfun@gmail.com](mailto:organisedweddingfun@gmail.com).
+Updates on what's happening will appear here on the website, so please check here if you have any questions about recent changes.